 A Chapter 7 discharge is only available to an individual debtor.
 Although a business may file a Chapter 7, no discharge is granted, but instead, the entire business is liquidated.
 Anyone buying the business will be liable for any remaining debts.
-Hence, in most cases, the business is ended.
+Hence, the business is usually terminated.

 Generally, almost all debts from credit cards, medical debts, lawsuits, personal loans, and obligations from contracts are dischargeable.
-However, priority debts, such as domestic support obligations, administrative expenses of the bankruptcy—including court fees and certain taxes—are not dischargeable.
+However, priority debts, such as domestic support obligations, administrative expenses of the bankruptcy — including court fees and certain taxes — are not dischargeable.
 Student loans are not dischargeable unless the debtor can successfully petition the court that the debt presents an undue hardship, meaning that a minimal standard living cannot be maintained while paying the student loan and that the debt will remain an undue hardship for the term of the loan.
 However, the debtor must have demonstrated a good-faith effort to repay the loan.

 A Chapter 7 discharge is granted to an individual debtor if there have been no challenges, which is usually the case.
 Creditors have 60 days after the creditors meeting to challenge the discharge of its debt.
 If there are no challenges and if the debtor did not sign an reaffirmation agreement, then after about 3 months after the creditors meeting, the court sends the debtor the notice of the discharge.
 If the debtor signed a Reaffirmation Agreement and is not represented by an attorney, then the court requires the debtor to appear before it so that it can ascertain whether the debtor understands the Reaffirmation Agreement and that the debt will continue beyond bankruptcy.
 The debtor can either accept or cancel the agreement.
 Regardless, the discharge is granted at this hearing.

 A Chapter 7 discharge relieves the debtor of the liability of most prepetition debts and some postpetition debts, such as the claims resulting from the rejection of executory contracts or the avoidance of a transfer.